clux/modul8/docs/api.md

     modul8('./client/app.js')
       .set('namespace', 'QQ')
       .set('domloader', '$(document).ready')
-      .set('logging', 'WARN')
+      .set('logging', 'ERROR')
       .compile('./out.js');

-Logging has 4 levels.
+Logging has 3 levels at the moment

 - ERROR
-- WARN
 - INFO
 - DEBUG

 They have cumulative ordering:

 - ERROR will only give failed to resolve require messages in the client console via `console.error`.
-- WARN additionally gives recompile warnings from the server via `console.warn`.
+- INFO additionally gives recompile information on the server (via internal logger class).
-- INFO adds log messages from require for each call to give an overview of all requires used on the client via `console.log`.
+- DEBUG adds log messages from require on the client to show what is attempted resolved via `console.log`.

-- DEBUG adds log messages from require before the require strings get absolutized via `console.debug` and additionally reasons why we are recompiling on the server.
+ERROR level will not give any messages on the server, but if you don't even want the fail messages from require, you may disable logging altogether by pasing in false.
+Note that ERROR is the default.

 ## Code Analysis